-In the end, I would like to be able to guarantee that these efforts will result in 20% of our funds being utilized by small business exporters, and that our small business figures will continue to grow in absolute terms.
-Unfortunately, I cannot.
-At Congress' direction, we are a demand-driven enterprise.
-I cannot predict business cycles, or whether applications that come in tomorrow will be appropriate for the financing we have to offer.
+When considering Ex-Im Bank support for small business, it is important to note that we are a demand-driven enterprise.
+We cannot predict business cycles, or whether applications that come in tomorrow will be appropriate for the financing we have to offer.
 But what I can guarantee is that we will do everything within our power to increase demand through improved outreach programs.
-And I promise you that Ex-Im Bank is going to listen to small business input concerning our programs, that we will communicate with Congress and take your concerns seriously, and that our renewed efforts in small business are going to be sustained.
+Moreover, I am going to continue to inculcate a culture that strives to meet all of our small business customers' needs through improved processing of small business applications by our small business specialists, the development and implementation of forward-leaning initiatives by the Small Business Committee, the careful consideration of the Claims Committee and further expansion of Ex-Im Online.
+Ex-Im Bank is going to continue to seek out and listen to small business input concerning our programs, we will communicate with Congress and take your concerns seriously, and our renewed efforts in small business are going to be sustained and further institutionalized.